Gorgeous Bridal Lehenga for Bangladeshi, Indian and Pakistani Brides

-A wedding is the most sought-after special day in a woman’s life and girls dream of this special day with much desire and expectation.
-Wedding attire is one of the main players in a Southeast Asian wedding.
-As the event nears, though, it becomes more and more difficult for the soon-to-be bride to decide what to wear.
+A wedding is one of the most highly anticipated and special days in a woman’s life.
+As in many areas of the world, bridal attire is extravagant in a Southeast Asian wedding.
+As the event nears, though, it can become more and more difficult for the soon-to-be bride to decide what to wear.

-Bangladesh.
-Brides of Bangladesh traditionally wore wedding sarees in shades of red.
+Brides of Bangladesh traditionally wear wedding sarees in shades of red.
 But the bridal scene in Bangladesh is changing, and lehengas, shararas and even fusions of western and eastern wedding gowns can be seen adorning the brides of Bangladesh.
 They traditionally wear a lehenga with a long blouse that covers the stomach area.

-India.
-It's difficult to generalize about Indian brides.
-Historically, brides of different regions of India wore different attire.
-Brides of Bengali origin, in Kolkata and South India, wore sarees at their weddings more often than not, while brides from more metropolitan areas like Bombay often wear lehengas at their weddings.
+Historically, brides of different regions of India wear different attire.
+Brides of Bengali origin, in Kolkata and South India, wear sarees at their weddings.
+While brides from more metropolitan areas like Bombay often wear lehengas at their weddings.
 Indian brides tend to pair wedding lehengas with short blouses that reveal the midriff and navel of the bride.

-Pakistan.
-Pakistani brides generally wear gorgeous bridal shararas (a type of lehenga with a long upper blouse) or heavily embellished salwar kameez at their weddings.
+Pakistani brides generally wear gorgeous bridal shararas (a type of lehenga with a long upper blouse) or heavily embellished knee-length or longer salwar kameez at their wedding.

 Different Styles of Lehenga Skirts